BND Hamburger Icon

 • Limited capacity: While data centers offer many benefits, they’re limited by their capacity.
 You’re responsible for purchasing and installing more equipment and updating to the latest technology if your company needs to expand the data center’s storage and workload.

 • Limited accessibility: A data center can only be accessed from within your corporate network.
-While an onsite data center provides a great corporate storage solution, you’re out of luck if you need to access information while you’re outside of the office.
+While an on-site data center provides a great corporate storage solution, you’re out of luck if you need to access information while you’re out of the office.

 • Total cost of ownership: Building and maintaining a data center takes time and money.
-A large data center can cost a company $10 million to $25 million per year.
+A large data center can cost a company between $10 million and $25 million per year.

 Data center or cloud storage: Which is right for your business?

-Deciding between a cloud storage solution and an onsite data center comes down to choosing the option that best helps your business succeed with your available resources.
+Deciding between a cloud storage solution and an on-site data center?
+It comes down to choosing the option that best helps your business succeed with your available resources.

 Back to top